tsahara/r7rs/content/procs.md

 \subsection{Implementation extensions}
 \index{implementation extension}

-\vest Implementations may provide more than one representation of floating-point numbers with differing precisions.
+Implementations may provide more than one representation of floating-point numbers with differing precisions.
 In an implementation which does so, an inexact result must be represented with at least as much precision as is used to express any of the inexact arguments